daniele-rapagnani/momino/README.md

 ```

 The options specified in the configuration file
-can still be overriden on the command line.
+can still be overridden on the command line.

 # How it works